floooh/floooh.github.io/_posts/2024-11-04-sokol-fall-2024-update.md

     - `.glsl_binding_n = N` => GLSL `layout(binding=N)` where `(N >= 0) && (N < 16)`

-These backend-specific bindslots allow a more flexible mapping from the sokol-gfx resource binding model to the 3D backend API binding models, but there are still some restrictions (which typically exist to allow a more efficient resource binding implementation in sokol_gfx.h):
+These backend-specific bindslots allow a more flexible mapping from the sokol-gfx resource binding model to the backend 3D-API binding models, but there are still some restrictions (which typically exist to allow a more efficient resource binding implementation in sokol_gfx.h):